 Shower heads should be cleaned regularly, by being unscrewed and left to soak in a vinegar solution.
 This will help to limit the limescale build-up and reduce the chance of bigger problems.

 Invest in a plunger so that you can unblock toilets without having to go elbow deep in the U-bend.
 While a plunger doesn’t always shift the issue, it can certainly help.
 Make sure you have a pair of rubber gloves on hand, too.

 Unblocking sinks can be done in various steps.
 Start by trying to plunge the problem.
 If that doesn’t work, pour some baking soda down the plughole, followed by some vinegar.
 The reaction between the two should dislodge the issue.
 Alternatively, leave some bleach in the plughole overnight.

 Help to prevent these issues by pouring some boiling water down the plugholes in your home once a week – a full kettle per sink will work wonders in preventing the build-up of dirt and grime.

 Bathroom plumbing isn’t as complicated as it sounds.
-With a little know-how, you could avoid call-out fees as much as possible, leaving the emergency plumber on hand for the times you actually need him.
+With a little know-how, you could avoid call-out fees as much as possible, leaving the emergency plumber, like LVPlumbing on hand for the times you actually need him.